Scott Perry: 2020

 In 2020, Perry had no Republican primary challenger, and the Pennsylvania auditor general, Eugene DePasquale, won a two-way Democratic primary.
 Perry was reelected with 53.3% of the vote in the general election.

 2022

 In 2022, Perry defeated Democratic nominee Shamaine Daniels with 54% of the vote.

 2024

 On January 2, 2024, a lawsuit seeking to bar Perry from the 2024 ballot via Section 3 of the 14th Amendment to the US Constitution was filed by Democratic activist Gene Stilp.
 The suit was withdrawn after the U.S. Supreme Court ruled in March that only Congress can disqualify federal candidates.
 Perry faced Democratic nominee Janelle Stelson in the general election.
 The race was closely watched because it took place in a swing district in a swing state.
-Perry ultimately defeated Stelson with 50.8% of the vote.
+Perry ultimately defeated Stelson with 50.6% of the vote.

 2026

-Perry is running for re-election in 2026.
+Perry is running for reelection in 2026; his 2024 Democratic challenger is also running again.

 Tenure

 Perry is a member of the Freedom Caucus.
 In November 2021, he was elected to chair the group, succeeding Andy Biggs in January 2022; Bob Good succeeded Perry as chair in January 2024.

 In October 2017, in the aftermath of Hurricane Maria, Perry accused CNN anchor Chris Cuomo of exaggerating the crisis in Puerto Rico.

 In January 2018, Perry suggested that ISIS might have been involved in the 2017 Las Vegas shooting.
 ISIS claimed responsibility for the attack, but authorities have maintained that gunman Stephen Paddock acted alone.

 In December 2019, Perry was one of 195 Republicans to vote against both articles of impeachment against President Trump.

 Perry participated in attempts to overturn the 2020 United States presidential election, including by attempting to replace Pennsylvania's electors.
 The House committee investigating the January 6 Capitol attack sought to question Perry about his role in efforts to install Assistant Attorney General Jeffrey Clark as acting attorney general and his introduction of Clark to President Trump.
 Perry declined both the committee's initial request and subsequent subpoena, leading to his referral to the House Ethics Panel after the November 2022 elections.

 In March 2021, Perry voted against the American Rescue Plan Act of 2021.
 The bill's main purpose was stated to be economic relief during the COVID-19 pandemic, but Perry claimed the majority of its funds were dedicated to partisan political efforts by the Democratic Party.

 In June 2021, Perry was one of 21 House Republicans to vote against a resolution to give the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.
 He cosponsored a bill, introduced the same day, that would give the same medal to police officers without mentioning the attack.